Kekmw/git-vscode/minecraft/lore.md

 ## |---LAYOUT---|

-- a center kingdom at 0,0.
+- a center kingdom at 0 0.

 - 5 statues in a pentagon
   with each statue 1000
-  blocks away from 0,0.
+  blocks away from 0 0.

 - possible trails to aquire
   op artifacts under each
   statue.
+(With challenges in the trails)

 - 5 mods oversee the 5 statues
   with `@kokonutsx` overseeing